ACINQ/eclair/TOR.md

 eclair.tor.protocol-version = "v3"
 ```

-There are three possible values for protocol-version:
+There are three possible values for `protocol-version`:

 value  | description
 -------|---------------------------------------------------------
  socks | no incoming connections allowed.
  v2    | eclair sets up a Tor hidden service version 2 end point
- v3    | eclair sets up a Tor hidden service version 3
+ v3    | eclair sets up a Tor hidden service version 3 end point

 Note, that bitcoind should be configured to use Tor as well.